 Since then, and with the support of the Moondance Foundation, we arranged a residency to bring Circus Zambia’s touring company and Odile Gakire Katese of Ingoma Nshya to our training space in Cardiff for a skills exchange.
 Allowing us to share learning around circus curriculum development, exchange ideas on challenging gender imbalance, and engage with different styles of working.

 Building on the learning from this first residency, we have been successful in securing support from the British Council to develop an exciting international performance project; Drum Up a Circus.

 Drum Up A Circus

-This collaborative creation of a new cross-artform production aims to challenge the gendered roles prescribed by society.
-Fusing Zambian and European circus styles together with a female led development of traditional Rwandan drumming, the new production will celebrate the unique strengths of the partners.
-Together we will create a piece of live art that can not only cross audience boundaries but also change their assumptions of the performers and the art forms.
+This collaborative creation aimed to challenge the gendered roles prescribed by society.
+Fusing Zambian and European circus styles together with a female led development of traditional Rwandan drumming, the project celebrates the unique strengths of the partners.
+Together the partners worked to create a piece of digital art that can not only cross audience boundaries but also change their assumptions of the performers and the art forms.